alfredodeza/rust-distroless-azure/README.md

 Update both variables to match your environment

+**NOTE** Settings for Packages in your repo may need updating.
+Go to [Action Settings](/../../settings/actions) and scroll down to _"Workflow Permissions"_ and make sure it shows _"Read and write permissions"_ as selected, otherwise you'll see a `403 Forbidden`

 ## API Best Practices

 Although there are a few best practices for using the FastAPI framework, there are many different other suggestions to build solid HTTP APIs that can be applicable anywhere.